 LD – Learning Disability – See Specific Learning Disability.

 MDR/MD – Manifestation Determination Review is a meeting, a PPT in Connecticut, that must be held within 10 school days of any decision to change the placement of a child with a disability for disciplinary reasons.
 The team must determine whether the conduct for which the student is being disciplined is a manifestation of the child’s disability (meaning that it is “caused by, or had a direct and substantial relationship to, the child’s disability” or a result of the school’s “failure to implement the IEP”).
 If the behavior is a manifestation of the child’s disability, the child must be returned to his or her placement (with few exceptions).
 See 34 C.F.R.
-300.530 and this Note on Manifestation Determination from the Connecticut State Department of Education’s Guidelines for Identifying and Education Students with Emotional Disturbance
+300.530 and the Note on Manifestation Determination on page 84 from the Connecticut State Department of Education’s Guidelines for Identifying and Education Students with Emotional Disturbance.

 OCR – Office of Civil Rights is a federal office whose stated mission is to “ensure equal access to education and to promote educational excellence throughout the nation through vigorous enforcement of civil rights.”
 Find more information here.

-OHI – Other Health Impaired is a category of eligibility under IDEA that means “having limited strength, vitality, or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the educational environment that is due to chronic or acute health problems such as asthma, attention deficit disorder or attention deficit hyperactivity disorder, diabetes, epilepsy, a heart condition, hemophilia, lead poisoning, le8ukemia, nephritis, rheumatic fever, sickle cell anemia, and Tourette syndrome and adversely affects a child’s educational performance.”
+OHI – Other Health Impaired is a category of eligibility under IDEA that means “having limited strength, vitality, or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the educational environment that (i) is due to chronic or acute health problems such as asthma, attention deficit disorder or attention deficit hyperactivity disorder, diabetes, epilepsy, a heart condition, hemophilia, lead poisoning, leukemia, nephritis, rheumatic fever, sickle cell anemia, and Tourette syndrome and (ii) adversely affects a child’s educational performance.”
 See 34 C.F.R.
 300.8(c)(9).

 OSEP – Office of Special Education Programs, under the Office of Special Education and Rehabilitative Services (OSERS), “is charged with developing, communicating and disseminating federal policy on early intervention services to infants and toddlers with disabilities and on the provision of special education and related services for children with disabilities.”
 See their policy guidance here.